Glazed Chicken With Kumquats

 - Put the chicken pieces in a shallow ovenproof dish so that they are all lying flat.

-- Pour over the juices and the honey, turning the chicken pieces so that they are covered all over – at this stage you could leave for an hour or so in the fridge to marinate.
+- Pour over the juices and the honey, and the sun-dried tomatoes, turning the chicken pieces so that they are covered all over – at this stage you could leave for an hour or so in the fridge to marinate.

 - Leave with the skin side up.

-- Scatter with the dried chillies, the kumquats and the pine nuts.
+- Scatter with the kumquats and the pine nuts.

 - Bake for half an hour, or possibly longer depending on your oven and the size of the chicken pieces.